 Brokers are companies that have an office only; they don’t personally own any equipment themselves.
 Essentially, Brokers are middlemen that subcontract with Local Haulers, (which means you pay the Local Hauler cost plus a brokerage fee).
 They use keywords like “local dumpster rental,” “hometown waste disposal,” or “cheap dumpsters” in their names or marketing materials, and usually purchase advertising space in some of the more popular search engines so they appear at the top of the list.
 (This increases the chances of you reaching out to them first… Tricky, tricky!)
 While Brokers feel a bit more customer-oriented than the Nationals, it’s still oftentimes hard to resolve any issues that may arise because there are so many people involved in a single transaction.

 Local haulers tend to be slightly smaller operations, but don’t let that deter you from using them!
 When you call a Local Hauler, you’ll typically experience exceptional customer service throughout the entire process, from initial quote to final bill and beyond.
-Because of their narrower service area, they are considered experts for the local communities.
+Because of their narrower service area, they are considered waste management experts for the local communities.
 They are generally more flexible in scheduling and tend to have a wider variety of equipment to better accommodate each customer’s individual needs.
 As a bonus, Local Haulers are typically actively involved in their communities.
 You may not know it, but many of them donate containers for various festivals, charity events, disaster recovery efforts, etc. So, buying local essentially puts money back into your own community!
 How cool is that?
 They say you can't buy happiness, but you CAN buy local...
 And that's kind of the same thing!

-Of course it’s still up to you to determine which company fits your needs and who you ultimately want to give your business to, but we hope that you’ll at least consider digging a bit deeper into your search for a service provider for all of your dumpster rental, waste disposal, and recycling needs.
+Of course it’s still up to you to determine which company fits your needs and who you ultimately want to give your business to, but we hope that you’ll at least consider digging a bit deeper into your search for a service provider for all of your dumpster rental, waste disposal, and construction waste recycling needs.

 ServiceMaster Specialty Restoration Services' logo on storage container